milsbeary/milsbeary/README.md

 A) Developing models, algorithms, and software based systems to advance discovery and solve problems in the sciences and industry

-B) Supervised and reinforcement learning, both applied and theoretical
+B) Supervised and reinforcement learning, both applied, theoretical, and in multi-agent settings

 C) High-performance and parallel computing for large-scale simulations, machine learning, and big data analytics